Estimated reading time: 7 minutes

 Ongoing support: 2023–Present (annual and monthly updates)

-Tools: Color Contrast Analyzer, WCAG 2.1 AA guidelines
+Accessibility Tools: Stark · Color Contrast Analyzer · WCAG 2.1 AA guidelines

-Launched in 2022, LirEncor is a French-American cultural nonprofit operating a digital reading program for a largely 40+ audience, including senior members.
+Launched in 2022, LirEncor is a California-based cultural nonprofit running a digital reading program that offers access to recent French-language novels.

 As Visual Communications Lead, I oversee brand consistency and platform evolution.
-My role combined brand design, UX strategy, vendor coordination, accessibility thinking, Wordpress implementation and cross-channel system design.
+My role combined brand design, UX strategy, WordPress implementation, and accessibility to support a clear and consistent experience over time.

-For French speakers living in North America, access to recent publications in their native language can be limited and expensive, making digital lending particularly valuable.
+For French speakers living in the United States, access to recent publications in their native language is often limited and expensive, making digital lending particularly valuable.

-LirEncor is a portmanteau derived from the French “lire encore,” meaning “continue to read.”
+LirEncor is a portmanteau derived from the French phrase “lire encore,” which means “keep reading.”

-Current homepage (February 2026), illustrating the platform’s mature positioning after structural evolution.
+Current LirEncor homepage (March 2026), reflecting the platform’s mature structure and positioning.

-The core audience also included many members aged 50+, with varying levels of digital confidence.
-The website needed to be clear, legible, and cognitively simple.
-This reflection shaped the tone of the site, the educational structure of the content, and the calm, supportive visual design.
+The core audience included members with varying levels of digital confidence.
+The interface had to work for all users, from tech-savvy readers to members unfamiliar with installing apps or importing digital books.
+This reflection shaped the tone, the structure of the content, and the overall interface of the platform.

 From the original in-house logo to a mobile-optimized final version.